 Pelosi wants USMCA 'done this year' as critics blast talk vs. action

-President Trump says House Democrats are "too busy working on impeachment."
+President Trump says House Democrats are 'too busy working on impeachment'

-With the United States-Mexico-Canada Agreement collecting dust, House Speaker Pelosi, yet again, insists it remains a priority.
+With the United States-Mexico-Canada Agreement collecting dust, House Speaker Nancy Pelosi, yet again, insists it remains a priority.

 Continue Reading Below

-“I’d like to see us get it done this year, I mean, that would be my goal,” House Speaker Nancy Pelosi told reporters on Capitol Hill, adding that she wants the USMCA to “be a template for future trade agreements.”
+“I’d like to see us get it done this year, I mean, that would be my goal,” Pelosi told reporters on Capitol Hill, adding that she wants the USMCA to “be a template for future trade agreements.”

 Last month she said something similar.
 "We’re moving ahead on USMCA hoping to be on a path, a continuing path to ‘yes,’” Pelosi told reporters.